Refine your search

 The provisions apply equally to undergraduate and postgraduate students.

 Students registering as absent are required to provide proof of the legitimacy of their absence.
-The documents verifying the legitimacy of the absence shall be delivered to Student and Learning Services’ Customer Service by post or by email (contact information in Kamu’s listing on Support Channels for Students).
+The documents verifying the legitimacy of the absence shall be delivered to Student and Learning Services’ Customer Service by post or by email.
 Contact the Student and Learning Services’ Customer Service if you want to know how to send encrypted email.

 Registration in the following academic years